HealthCatalyst/healthcareai-py/docs/training.md

 ## Step 2: Set up a Trainer

 The `SupervisedModelTrainer` class helps you train models.
 It cleans and prepares the data before model creation.
+It also assignes parameters specific to the type of model you eventually want (regression or classification).
 To set up a trainer you'll need these arguments:

 - **dataframe** *(pandas.core.frame.DataFrame)*: The training data in a pandas dataframe
 - **predicted_column** *(str)*: The name of the prediction column